 So, he liked it.
 He liked it a lot, which makes me think that you’ll like it too – whether or not you’re into paleo.Print

 - 2 cans Organic Coconut Milk (full fat)

 - 3 cups of spaghetti squash strands

-- 1 tbs Grassfed Organic Ghee
+- 1 tablespoon Grassfed Organic Ghee or coconut oil

 - 1+ tsp freshly ground cardamom seeds (remove pod, just use seeds), adjust to taste